 San Francisco Environment Code Chapter 20 requires that each whole non-residential building larger than 10,000 square feet must be benchmarked using Energy Star Portfolio Manager.
 Portfolio Manager is an online tool provided at no cost to the user by the US Environmental Protection Agency and Department of Energy.
-The benchmarking requirement is being phased in over three years.

 The Annual Energy Benchmark Summary report will include: